jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Your sons?"

-"Not interested in my ideas."
+"Not interested in my remedies."
 He says it evenly.
-"I write at night."
+"I read and write at night."

 The woodcutter hefts his axe.
 "All these printed books now.
 My cousin says there are more in Florence than a man could read in three lifetimes.
 What's the point of more words?
 Let the stars be stars.
 Let the princes be princes."
 He turns toward the big oak again.
 "Can I not have that one, it's not sacred, is it?"